AjayRamesh-09/Word-Counter/README.md

 # Word-Counter

-Word-Counter is a Django-based web application designed to measure typing speed and generate the dictionary order of words entered into the text area.
+Word-Counter is a Django-based web application that measures typing speed and arranges words entered in the text area in dictionary order.